-How serious and respectable Arthur looks in this self portrait, more like an accountant from the 1950's than a man who created such magical scenes of fairytales and myths.
-But then perhaps the image fits, for Rackham was employed to be an office clerk at the Westminster Fire Office before going on to study part time at the Lambeth School of Art.
+How serious and respectable the artist looks in this self portrait.
+More like a stern accountant than the man whose stunning art reflected fairytales and myths.
+But then perhaps the image fits, for Rackham was employed to be an office clerk at the Westminster Fire Office before enrolling on a part-time course at the Lambeth School of Art.

 Fairy on a Spider's Web

-A decidely Japanese influence in this illustration taken from Das Rhiengold
+A Japanese influence in this illustration from Das Rhiengold

-The director, Guillermo Del Toro says that Rackham had inspired some of his finest visual work, most notably the faun in Pan's Labyrinth - as well as the tree that grows out of a Scottish church altar in Hellboy which Del Toro called the 'Rackham Tree'.
+The film director, Guillermo Del Toro, says that Rackham had inspired some of his finest visual work, most notably the faun in the film Pan's Labyrinth.
+There is also the tree seen growing through an altar in the film of Hellboy which Del Toro has referred to as being his 'Rackham Tree'.

 The faun in Pan's Labryinth

-There is a wealth of Rackham's work to view online, as well as still being available in many children's classic books, from the stories of the Brother's Grimm, and Lewis Carol's Alice in Wonderland. to the Romance of King Arthur and His Knights of the Round Table, or English Fairy Tales, or Peter Pan, or The Ring - to touch on but a few.
+There is a wealth of Rackham's work for anyone to view online.
+His classic illustrations are reproduced in many books – such the fairy tale collections compiled by the Brother's Grimm - Lewis Carol's Alice in Wonderland - the Romance of King Arthur and His Knights of the Round Table - the book of English Fairy Tales - or Peter Pan - and then The Ring - which is to touch on but a few.
 Do you have a favourite book?